-Individuals reach peak bone mass typically between their late teens and earlier 20s.
+Individuals reach peak bone mass typically between the ages of 25 and 30.
 Your peak bone mass can determine how likely you are to develop osteoporosis, a condition that causes bone to become weak and brittle, which can put you at an increased risk of fragility fractures.
 The higher your peak bone mass, the less likely you are to develop osteoporosis and other forms of bone loss.